Khimlal Gautam

 Khim Lal Gautam (खिमलाल गौतम) is a Nepalese mountaineer and Chief Survey Officer in the Survey Department, Government of Nepal.
-He is the world's only civil servant and surveyor to have scaled the Mount Everest twice.
+He is the only civil servant and surveyor to have scaled Mount Everest twice.
 Additionally, he holds the distinction of being the highest-ranking government official from the Nepal government to have summited Everest.
 Gautam, along with Rabin Karki, was the first surveyor to reach the top of the mountain to measure its actual altitude using state-of-the-art technology.
 Khimlal also serves as a representative and liaison officer for the Department of Tourism in Nepal.

 Early life and education

-Gautam was born in the Hadaule, a small village in Nepal Kaski District where he spent his entire childhood.
+Gautam was born in Hadaule, a small village in Nepal's Kaski District, where he spent his childhood.
 Growing up, he was enchanted by the sight of Mt Machapuchhre, just 20 kilometers away from his home, which fueled his love for Nepal's majestic mountains.
 Despite this, it was Mount Everest that truly captured his imagination, being famous as the tallest peak in the world.

-Growing up in Handaule, surrounded by the majestic Himalayas, Gautam developed a deep love for the mountains and a lifelong dream of exploring them.
-His early experiences in this natural wonderland instilled in him a profound respect for nature and a strong connection to the Himalayas, which he often credits as the inspiration behind his remarkable mountaineering achievements.
+Growing up in Handaule, surrounded by the Himalayas, Gautam developed a deep love for the mountains and a lifelong dream of exploring them.
+His early experiences in this natural wonderland gave him a strong connection to the Himalayas, which he often credits as the inspiration behind his mountaineering achievements.

 Gautam has obtained his master's degree in Geographical Information Science and Systems from the Universität Salzburg.

 First summit

 Khimlal on the right, Rabin in the middle, and Tshering on the left.

 In 2010, Gorkhapatra daily published an advertisement inviting interested civil servants of Nepal to apply for the inaugural civil servant expedition to summit Mount Everest, as part of the Visit Nepal Year 2011 promotion program.
-Despite applying, he was not initially selected and ended up being an alternate candidate.
-However, an opportunity arose when a team member had to attend a foreign function, and he was accommodated in the team.
+Although initially an alternate candidate, Gautam joined the expedition after a team member withdrew to attend a foreign engagement.
 On May 18, 2011, they successfully reached the summit at exactly 5:20 am.
 He was the first among his team to reach the summit.

 Second summit

 In 2017, following the 2015 Nepal Earthquake, Nepal's Survey Department organized an expedition to Mount Everest to reassess its height.
-Khim Lal Gautam, chosen as the team leader for his mountaineering experience and engineering skills, led the expedition.
+Khim Lal Gautam, chosen as the team leader for his experience and engineering skills, led the expedition.
 The then Prime Minister of Nepal, KP Oli, bid farewell to the team on April 10, 2019.
 After extensive preparation and acclimatization at Base Camp over 26 days, the team began their ascent on May 18.
 However, adverse weather conditions and a shortage of oxygen bottles at the South Col posed challenges.
 Despite these obstacles, Gautam pressed on, aware that descending would likely result in failure based on his prior Everest experience.
 On May 22, at 3 a.m., Gautam, along with colleague Rabin Karki and Sherpa, successfully reached the summit of Mount Everest, achieving their mission despite the difficulties faced.